Quiz: What’s the Worst Part of This Betsy DeVos Exchange?

 But one exchange with Lesley Stahl on school choice, DeVos’s signature issue, was so bad that it’s hard to identify the worst part.
 Here’s a little pop quiz.
 Was it:

-(A) DeVos’s attempt to explain how letting parents pull kids out of bad public schools (along with taxpayer funds) helps the other kids in the failing school.
+(a) DeVos’s attempt to explain how letting parents pull kids (along with taxpayer funds) out of bad public schools helps the other kids in the failing school.

 Lesley Stahl: Why take away money from that school that’s not working, to bring them up to a level where they are– that school is working?